-- If conflict occurs between a UFC 3- Series and UFC 3-600-01, the requirements of UFC 3-600-01 take precedence. - If conflict occurs between two UFC within the UFC 3- Series, the requirements of the UFC that is more detailed pertaining to that specific building, facility, structure, or system take precedence.
+If conflict occurs between two UFC within the UFC 3- Series, the requirements of the UFC that is more detailed pertaining to that specific building, facility, structure, or system take precedence.

-1-3.4.2 UFC 4- Series.
+1-3.5.2 UFC 4- Series.

 The UFC 4- Series and FC 4- Series (simply referred to as UFC 4- Series) provide requirements for multi-disciplinary and facility-specific design.